R1: On Clergy Compensation

 - Provide for sabbatical and parental leave; and be it further

-, that each employer of such clergy in the Diocese of Ohio shall pay a minimum of 97.5% of the health insurance premium of the least expensive plan provided as an option by the Diocese for those clergy being paid less than $60,480 (or the pro-rated part-time equivalent) and their eligible dependents or 95% of the health insurance premium of the least expensive plan provided as an option by the Diocese for the clergy being paid $60,480 (or the pro-rated part-time equivalent) or more, and their eligible dependents.
-If an clergy chooses a health insurance plan that is more expensive, the additional premium is his or her responsibility, unless the Vestry, Diocese or other participating Episcopal institution agrees to pay the additional premium for such coverage.
+Resolved, that each employer of such clergy in the Diocese of Ohio shall pay a minimum of 97.5% of the health insurance premium of the least expensive plan provided as an option by the Diocese for those clergy being paid less than $59,060 (or the pro-rated part-time equivalent) and their eligible dependents or 95% of the health insurance premium of the least expensive plan provided as an option by the Diocese for the clergy being paid $59,090 (or the pro-rated part-time equivalent) or more, and their eligible dependents.
+If an employee chooses a health insurance plan that is more expensive, the additional premium is the responsibility of the employee, unless the Vestry, Diocese or other participating Episcopal institution agrees to pay the additional premium for such coverage.
 The employer may choose to pay 100% of its clergy’s health care plan; and be it further

 - Provide appropriate reimbursement for expenses incurred in the course of fulfilling the responsibilities of the position, including the actual cost of the use of a personal automobile;